daniswastaken/daniswastaken/README.md

 # 💫 About Me:
 Greetings!
 My name is Danis and I'm a passionate programmer with a love for coding and technology.
 I enjoy working on various projects and learning new skills in the tech world.
 I specialize in programming, especially in backend development.
-Check out my website at [daniswastaken.my.id](daniswastaken.my.id)!.
+Check out my website at [daniswastaken.my.id](daniswastaken.my.id).

 ## 🌐 Socials: